cnrdbf/connorrichit1000/README.md

 </body>

 ## Background
 I was born and raised here in Columbia, Missouri.
-I graduated from Hickman High School and am now attending the University of Missouri, pursuing a major in <a href="https://majors.missouri.edu/information-technology-bs/">Information Technology</a>
+I graduated from Hickman High School and am now attending the University of Missouri, pursuing a major in <a href="https://majors.missouri.edu/information-technology-bs/">Information Technology</a> If you wish to learn more about my background, [click here](https://github.com/cnrdbf/Background.git)

 [Go back to home page](./README.md)